Jaimee Wriston Colbert

-PRAISE FOR WILD THINGS:
+PRAISE FOR "VANISHING ACTS":

 Brace yourself for Jaimee Wriston Colbert’s Wild Things.
-These linked rural noir stories unfold their wings near the Susquehanna River in a landscape graced by wildlife and haunted by lost property, “business after business failing, padlocking their doors, factories with their boarded up windows, just another has-been town slowly shutting down.”
+These linked rural noir stories unfold their wings near the Susquehanna River in a landscape graced by wildlife and haunted by lost prosperity, “business after business failing, padlocking their doors, factories with their boarded up windows, just another has-been town slowly shutting down.”
 Those left behind must navigate the meth labs and broken families and their own oversized yearning.
 “Abstinence may lead you to god,” says one of Colbert’s women, “but it’s hunger that’ll get you fed.”
 These characters sing their hunger and dance their hard-won wisdom.
 These brilliant, surprising stories defy gravity and take flight.

-— Bonnie Jo Campbell, Mothers, Tell Your Daughters, Once Upon A River, and National Book Award finalist for
+— Bonnie Jo Campbell, Mothers, Tell Your Daughters, Once Upon A River, and National Book Award finalist for American Salvage

 Jaimee Wriston Colbert is a storyteller of the first order, and Wild Things is immensely rewarding.
 A must read for short story lovers, the voice not only captivatingly original, but downright addictive.
 I did not want the collection to end, and for days afterward I could still hear that pitch-perfect blend of lyric and narrative whispering in my ear.
 Without question this is her finest book so far!